 Individual class excursions are held to support learning programmes throughout the year.
-Common excursions include the Zoo (mainly early childhood), SciTech, AQWA, the Museum, Art Gallery, and the Convention Centre.
+Common excursions include the Zoo (mainly early childhood), SciTech, AQWA, the Museum and the Art Gallery.
 From time to time, visitors come to the school to enrich the learning opportunities of students.
 These include farm animals (early childhood), guest speakers, sport clinics, circus, dance, Bible teachers, university placements, etc.